nessarus/CITS3403_Stage2/README.md

 - This code can be found from the mlabs website after the database is created

 ### CITS3403 Agile Web Development
-GameDev is a student project from the course CITS3403 Agile Web Development in the University of Western Australia, semester one of 2018.
+GameDev Website is a student project from the course CITS3403 Agile Web Development in the University of Western Australia, semester one of 2018.